 Another herbivore, Apatosaurus, used its peg-like teeth to strip leaves from trees but not for chewing.
 It probably swallowed stones in order to grind food in its gizzard.
 Like Diplodocus, Apatosaurus could whip its tail to defend itself from meat eaters.
 It measured around 33 tons and was approximately 70 feet long.
 Apatosaurus used to be known as brontosaurus as a result of a labeling error.

-Ultrasaurus has a name which translates as “greater lizard”.
+Ultrasaurus has a name which translates into “greater lizard”.
 Ultrasaurus lived in Korea between 110 million and 100 million years ago during the cretaceous period.
-Like other quadrupedal, long-necked sauropods, Ultrasaurus was an herbivore.
+Like other quadrupedal, long-necked dinosaurs, Ultrasaurus was an herbivore.

 The heaviest and longest land animal known to have existed is the Argentinosaurus.
 Hatching from an egg the size of a football, young dinosaurs of this species grew to around 121 feet.
-Argentinosaurus was one of the few herbivorous sauropod to exist beyond the end of the Jurassic period.
+Argentinosaurus was one of the few herbivorous sauropods to exist beyond the end of the Jurassic period.
 The Argentinosaurus genus gets its namesake from Argentina, where the first bone was discovered; Argentinosaurus translates to Argentine Lizard.
 They were members of the Titanosaur genera, including some of the largest land animals to ever exist.